Ford Motor Company’s Mission Statement & Vision Statement: An Analysis

 3. Make mobility affordable

-The mission statement’s first component (make people’s lives better) is a factor in Ford Motor Company’s value proposition to its target customers.
+The corporate mission statement’s emphasis on mobility indicates the purpose of Ford’s business in society.
+As one of the biggest players in the international market, the company aims to make people’s transportation more effective.
+The corporate mission statement’s first component (“to make people’s lives better”) is a factor in the automaker’s value proposition to its target customers.
 For example, the company’s goals are directed toward improving people’s lives.
 To make such improvement specific, Ford’s corporate mission statement includes the other two components.
-The company’s strategic plans address accessibility and affordability of mobility to make people’s lives better.
+The company’s strategic plans address the accessibility and affordability of mobility to make people’s lives better.
 Thus, accessibility and affordability are variables in assessing Ford’s fulfillment of its value proposition.
-With this corporate mission statement, the automotive business sees its role as a contributor to the improvement of transportation to enhance quality of life.
-Considering strategic management objectives, the affordability component of the corporate mission statement depends on selling prices and production costs, which are linked to Ford’s generic strategy for competitive advantage and intensive growth strategies.
+With this corporate mission statement, the automotive business sees its role as a contributor to the improvement of transportation to enhance the quality of life.
+Considering strategic management objectives, the affordability component of the corporate mission statement relates to selling prices and production costs, which are linked to Ford’s generic strategy for competitive advantage and intensive growth strategies.

-Ford’s corporate vision is “to become the world’s most trusted company, designing smart vehicles for a smart world.”
-This vision statement reflects the multinational company’s strategic goal of becoming a leader in the automotive industry.
-Ford’s focus on smart vehicles is pertinent to current market conditions and customers’ preferences.
-The company aims to maximize its profitability and relevance to the market, where more efficient technologies are preferred.
-The following are the main components of Ford’s corporate vision statement:
+Ford’s vision statement is “to become the world’s most trusted company, designing smart vehicles for a smart world.”
+This corporate vision reflects the multinational company’s strategic goal of becoming a leader in the automotive industry.
+The following are the main components of Ford’s vision statement:

 1. Worldwide scale